mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/security.rst

 ------------------------------------------

-The |p_amr| includes open-source components, which may be affected by vulnerabilities.
+The Autonomous Mobile Robot includes open-source components, which may be affected by vulnerabilities.
 A shim layer can help to protect your program data against an attack initiated via these vulnerabilities.